jaivigneshvenugopal/maroon-lines/README.md

 # Maroon Lines
 ### Introduction

-Maroon Lines: A source code editor with in-built version controlling.
+Maroon Lines is a source code editor with in-built version controlling.

-The goal of Maroon Lines is to introduce implicit version controlling for single files that would not usually be in the shadows of git.
+"Why not just use Git?
+That's the holy grail for version controlling!" - This is true.
+I believe so too.
+However, Git is more suited for projects.
+Maroon Lines tries to solve the problem of versioning for standalone files.

+Say you fire up your unregistered Sublime Text to solve a LeetCode or Kattis problem set.
+You write code to solve it, submit it and see it spectacularly fail.
+You go back to the drawing board to change your logic, and submit again.
+Fails again.

+You realise that the previous version was on the right track and just needed a little change.
+Unfortunately, you can't just jump back to a previous version - unless you had initialised a git repo, which you did not.
+Who would initialise a repository for a single file?

-One fine example would be code written for a leetcode/hacker-rank/kattis problem set.
-A programmer would generally not use git to save versions for a solution as git is more practical for projects.
-However, Maroon Lines paves a way for the programmer to store and view multiple solutions to a problem set in a single file, without requiring much effort at all.
+Maroon Lines solves this problem by saving a version every time one saves his/her file.
+In addition, it also provides a intuitive way for the programmer to jump between versions easily - paving a way for one to store and view multiple solutions to a problem set in a single file.

 ### Usage
-Download the installer for either Windows/MacOS under 'Releases' before beginning to use the software.
+Download the installer for either Windows/MacOS [here](https://github.com/jaivigneshvenugopal/maroon-lines/releases) before beginning to use the software.

+The application opens like any other text-editor, however, its specialty raises its head when it starts saving content.
+Using the 'Save' or 'Save As' functionality implicitly saves a snapshot of the current state of the file.

+Every node represents a version of the file, and no two nodes are alike.

 #### Saving versions
 A file has to be in storage before versioning could begin.
 Using the 'Save' or 'Save As' functionality implicitly saves a snapshot of the current state of the file.